webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ;NGINX ''(new since 2014)'': A Web Server and Proxy software.
 We will eventually use NGINX instead of apache in a near future ;Apache: The original web server software.
 ;php-fpm ''(new since 2014)'': A PHP execution environment that NGINX connects to to server dynamic pages.
 Currently in use with Piwik
+;Ubuntu: We were originally using past "long time support" ("LTS") versions 10.04 and 12.04.
+All our infrastructure is now using latest LTS 14.04

 === Software we are currently evaluating to use ===